Autumn 2025 is open — delivery starts in October

 How to plant peonies?

-Peonies should be planted in autumn or early spring.
-Position the crown (the "eyes") no more than 3–5 cm below the soil surface.
-Space them 60–90 cm apart to allow for airflow and mature growth.
-Avoid planting too deep — this is the most common reason peonies don’t bloom.
+Peonies should be planted either in autumn or early spring for the best results.
+The key to planting them correctly is ensuring the crown (the “eyes”) is positioned no more than 3–5 cm below the soil surface.
+This is crucial because planting too deep is the most common reason why peonies fail to bloom.

 How to grow peonies?